GOP leaders say little to condemn violent political actions

 Ocasio-Cortez spokesperson Lauren Hitt declined to comment on the volume of threats against her, citing security advice.

-Lilliana Hall Mason, a professor at Johns Hopkins University and co-author of the upcoming book “Radical American Partisanship,” which examines Americans’ attitudes toward political violence, said that, in general, around 10-20% of self-identified Democrats and Republicans generally tell researchers they support the use of violence for accomplishing political goals.
+Lilliana Hall Mason is a professor at Johns Hopkins University and co-author of the upcoming book “Radical American Partisanship,” which examines Americans’ attitudes toward political violence.
+She said that, in general, around 10-20% of self-identified Democrats and Republicans tell researchers they support the use of violence for accomplishing political goals.

 But their studies found those attitudes can be strongly influenced by messages they hear from political leaders.
 When politicians use pacifying rhetoric, she said, people from both parties respond by becoming less approving of violence.
 But when Democrats hear violent rhetoric from Republicans, and vice versa, it feeds into perceptions that the opposite party is more approving of violence than it really is, and encourages them to respond with the same.